Growing plants in a greenhouse for the small organic grower

 Depending on the crop, the 'workflow' of plants might be from heated greenhouse to unheated high tunnel, or heated greenhouse to the outdoor garden, or unheated high tunnel to the outdoor garden.
 The secret to efficient growing is to figure out the sequence that works best in your circumstances, for each crop.

 If you are think about building a hoop house of your own, check out these two resources.
 In Canada, I've used Harnois Greenhouse for many years to buy my greenhouse plastic cover.
-In the US, Bootstrap Farmer offers a DIY Greenhouse Kit in a range of sizes that come with the poly plastic cover.
-You can read my hoop house kit review here.

-More like Growing Plants in a Greenhouse
+More like growing plants in a greenhouse

 Our latest Bootstrap Book will show you step-by-step how to build a greenhouse and use it to best advantage your small farm.